basis-robotics/basis/README.md

     - python
     - rust
 - Unit/launch file namespacing
-    - we don't want to go as far as a package system, but we want to make it easy to compose together Units from different projects.
+    - We don't want to go as far as a package system, but we want to make it easy to compose together Units from different projects.
+- Multi-compute/agent/swarm
+    - We want to be able to natively support communications between both multiple computers in the same robot as well as communicate between robots.
+It's not an immediate goal but could be accomplished quickly for an interested customer.
+    - Additionally, we want to make it easy to externally interface with basis via telemetry, developer machines, fleet management, web tooling, etc.

 Known areas for improvement:
 - Disconnects: currently there is little to no code handling disconnections for the network transport, just stubs.
 - Transport type safety: there's no protection against subscribing to the wrong type of topic
-- TCP transport plugin: the current epoll implementation isn't great.
+- TCP transport plugin: the current epoll implementation isn't great (it's overly complex, doesn't have support for write polling, and doesn't have easy mechanisms for unsubscription).
 We also create a thread per connection, which isn't the best use of memory on many systems.
 - Dynamic topic creation: creating a new publisher or subscriber can currently only be done by one thread at a time (per process), with no guardrails.
 This isn't really a problem (most Units shouldn't need to do this), but should still be fixed.
 - Shutdown: our handling of signals at shutdown isn't perfect - the intent is for child processes of a launch to be hard killed via SIGHUP if graceful shutdown doesn't occur, but this doesn't always happen.
 - Drivers: we know drivers are important, but for now you will have to port or write your own.
 [We have one example here](https://github.com/basis-robotics/basis_test_robot/tree/main/unit/v4l2_camera_driver) but recognize that we will need both more features and a deeper catalog of drivers to really drive adoption.